-In the bowl of a stand mixer beat together oil and sugar on medium speed.
-Once mixed, add in the eggs, vanilla, and almond extract.
+In the bowl of a stand mixer, beat together oil and sugar on medium speed.
+Once mixed, add in the eggs, and vanilla.

 Scrape bowl before moving on to next steps.

 Turn the mixer on and slow speed and add in your dry ingredients.
-Once you have all of your dry ingredients mixed in add in the milk.
+Once you have all of your dry ingredients mixed in add in the milk and the chocolate chips.